 Corporate Social Responsibility (CSR) has become one of the standard business practices of our time.
 For organizations, the overall aim is to achieve a positive impact on society while maximizing the creation of shared values for the owners of the business, its employees, shareholders and stakeholders.
 The Society has not been left behind on this trend and on annual basis, the society engages in social activities to accomplish this endeavour.
-In the Financial Year 2019, the Society managed to carry out its CSR activity by visiting Mama Fatuma Children's home.
+In the Financial Year 2020, the Society managed to carry out its CSR activity by planting trees at the Agricultural Society of Kenya grounds (Jamhuri Park).